swapsDotDev/Portfolio/README.md

 3. Use default build settings (Vite).
 Set any required environment variables.
 4. Deploy — your site will be live on a vercel.app subdomain.

-### Demo: HR Outreach

-The HR Outreach project includes a safe demo mode (simulation) and Mailtrap integration for previewing email output without sending to real recipients.
-Consider deploying the demo as a small Flask app (see project README) and exposing the demo behind an opt-in page.

 ---